What Is A Compounding Pharmacy?

 Having our own compounding pharmacy allows us two major benefits:

-1. The dermatologists on our platform can formulate tailored treatments based on their knowledge and experience of what works best for each of their patients.
+1. The dermatology providers on our platform can formulate tailored treatments based on their knowledge and experience of what works best for each of their patients.
 For instance, our Tretinoin Formula contains the proven active ingredient tretinoin alongside niacinamide.
 Since one of the major side effects of tretinoin is dryness and irritation, we include niacinamide helps soothe and calm the skin.

 2. We have direct control over the quality of our medications throughout the production process.
 We know exactly where production occurs, the type of testing and regulations that are in place, and that the lab is clean and meets all federal standards.
 This level of control allows us to consistently produce high quality medication.
 You can be confident you are getting properly produced treatments every time.